symfony-cmf/symfony-cmf-standard/README.md

 If you are running Symfony2 for the first time, run http://simple-cms.lo/config.php to ensure your system settings have been setup inline with the expected behaviour of the Symfony2 framework.

-Note however that "Configure your Symfony Application online" is not supported.

-Then point your browser to http://simple-cms.lo/app_dev.php or http://simple-cms.lo/app.php
+Then point your browser to http://simple-cms.lo/app_dev.php or http://simple-cms.lo

 Functional tests are written with PHPUnit.
 Note that Bundles and Components are tested independently.